hosnimed/spring-boot-artemis-clustered-topic/README.md

-# Spring Boot Artemis Clustered Queue
+# Spring Boot Artemis Clustered Topic
   A sample project to demonstrate the asynchronous communication between two spring boot apps producer and consumer through Apache ActiveMQ Artemis 2.4.0 using `topic` (publish-subscribe) in a cluster mode.

 # Introduction